JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 uu, vv, tt =  kse.my_KSE_solver(T; T_disc, P, N, h, g, n_gap = obs_gap)
 ```
 The data was saved in "KSE/Data/KSE_sollinn.jld" (on my desktop).

+#### Experiment Dec 5, 2020 1
+Here I compute the Wiener filter for the data generated on my computer.
 This data was then loaded and a Wiener filter was computed.
 Here is the code I used along with the solution.
 ```julia
 M_out = 100
 Δt = h*obs_gap